gem/oq-engine/doc/manual/glossary.rst

 Ground-Motion System
 ::::::::::::::::::::
-An object containing a list of \gls{groundmotionlogictree}}
+An object containing a list of *Ground-Motion Logic Trees*

 Initial Seismic Source Input Model
 ::::::::::::::::::::::::::::::::::
 It is the ensable of information needed to fully describethe seismic sources composing a seismic source input model.
 Theinitial seismic source input model is included in the first branching level of a seismic source logic tree

 Insured Losses
 ::::::::::::::
 Fraction of the ground-up losses that can be covered by the insurance industry, according to a certain policy

 Integrated Risk Modelling Toolkit
 :::::::::::::::::::::::::::::::::
-A plugin for QGIS which includes tools to run the \gls{oqe},to visualize hazard and risk results, to develop composite indicatorsand integrate them with physical risk estimations, and to predict buildingrecovery times following an earthquake.This plugin was designed as a collaborative effort between theGEM Foundation and the Center for Disaster Management and Risk Reduction Technology, and it has been developed by the GEM Foundation.
+A plugin for QGIS which includes tools to run the OpenQuake Engine,to visualize hazard and risk results, to develop composite indicatorsand integrate them with physical risk estimations, and to predict building recovery times following an earthquake.This plugin was designed as a collaborative effort between theGEM Foundation and the Center for Disaster Management and Risk Reduction Technology, and it has been developed by the GEM Foundation.

 Investigation Time
 ::::::::::::::::::
 The time interval considered to calculate hazard; usually it corresponds to 50 years

 Limit
 :::::
 A parameter used in the calculation of insured losses thatestablishes the maximum economic amount that can be covered by the insurance industry, according to a certain insurance policy

 Logic Tree
 ::::::::::
 Data structure used to systematically describe uncertainties on parameters and models used in a PSHA study

 Logic Tree Processor
 ::::::::::::::::::::
-An OQ calculator that takes the PSHA Input Model and createsmany realisations of a \gls{seismicsourcemodel} and of a \gls{groundmotionmodel}
+An OQ calculator that takes the PSHA Input Model and createsmany realisations of a *Seismic Source Model* and of a *Ground-Motion Model*

 Magnitude-Scaling Relationship
 ::::::::::::::::::::::::::::::
-An empirical relationship linking the magnitude with aparameter  describing the size of the corresponding rupture (e.g. the area  of the rupture or the rupture length)
+An empirical relationship linking the magnitude with a parameter describing the size of the corresponding rupture (e.g. the area  of the rupture or the rupture length)

 Magnitude-Frequency Distribution
 ::::::::::::::::::::::::::::::::
-A distribution describing the frequency of earthquakes witha specific magnitude.
+A distribution describing the frequency of earthquakes with a specific magnitude.
 It can be continuous or discrete.
-One frequency-magnitude distribution frequently adopted in \gls{acr:psha} is the double truncated Gutenberg-Richter distribution
+One frequency-magnitude distribution frequently adopted in *PSHA* is the double truncated Gutenberg-Richter distribution

 Non-Parametric Source
 :::::::::::::::::::::